soracom/soracom-sdk-swift/README.md

 ## Target audience
 This SDK is intended for programmers who want to interact with the [Soracom API](https://dev.soracom.io/jp/docs/api_guide/) from Swift code.

-The initial goal is to fully support current versions of iOS and macOS (including "OS X" 10.11).
-The only requirement for developing against those platforms is a [Soracom account](https://console.soracom.io/#/signup) and [Xcode](https://developer.apple.com/xcode/) 7.3.1 or later.
+The (revised) goal is to support iOS 10 and macOS 10.12, initially.
+Using this SDK for development requires a [Soracom account](https://console.soracom.io/#/signup) and [Xcode 8](https://developer.apple.com/xcode/).

-A future goal, once Swift 3 is released, is to to build as [a Swift 3 package](https://swift.org/package-manager/#conceptual-overview), and to fully support Linux (and, hopefully, [other significant platforms?](http://thenextweb.com/dd/2016/04/07/google-facebook-uber-swift/)).
+A future goal, after Swift 3 has been released, is to to build as [a Swift 3 package](https://swift.org/package-manager/#conceptual-overview), and to fully support Linux (and, hopefully, [other significant platforms?](http://thenextweb.com/dd/2016/04/07/google-facebook-uber-swift/)).